zeke-john/codecall/README.md

 return weather;
 ```

-This removes the need for tracking every intermediate step, instead we let the runtime prove what works and what doesn't, using the error logs as feedback for the model to fix its own mistakes until it works
+On failure, Codecall returns the error, full execution trace, the TypeScript code which failed, and the original user request with the main task to the model.
+The sandbox is destroyed after each run, but the trace is preserved.

+The model then rewrites the code (in another request) and Codecall reruns it in a fresh sandbox, retrying until it succeeds or hits a configurable limit (default 3).
+If the limit is reached, Codecall stops and returns a clear failure.

+Finally, Codecall returns the user response: on success returns the result object from the code, and on failure it explains where and why it failed so we can let the user know.

-## Progress Updates
+## Progress Updates (v2)

-Codecall runs code in one shot, but you would still most likely want some user facing intermediate updates between the start and end of a equest.
-The sandbox exposes a `progress()` helper that can log the steps its taking
+Codecall runs code in one shot, but you would still most likely want some user facing intermediate updates between the start and end of a request.
+The sandbox exposes a `progress()` helper that can log the steps it's taking

 So for example, in your system prompt you can tell the model to use `progress()`: